-A FREE initiative, originally developed by the American Association of Community Colleges, the Sustainability Education, and Economic Development (SEED) Center is now run by the National Council for Workforce Education and Bellevue College.
-The SEED Center aims to advance sustainability and clean technology education programs at colleges by sharing innovative practices to help college administrators, faculty, and staff build the green economy.
-More than 470 community colleges are members of SEED, and more than 30 college presidents made up SEED’s Presidents Advisory Cabinet.
+The Sustainability, Education and Economic Development (SEED) Center is a FREE initiative offered by the National Council for Workforce Education.
+The SEED Center aims to advance sustainability and clean technology education programs at community and technical colleges by sharing innovative practices and resources to help college administrators, faculty, and staff meet the changing demands of the clean economy.
+The Center is managed by a team of higher education experts who review and curate SEED resources and curriculum.

 The SEED Center offers access to resources and curriculum materials in numerous subject areas including renewable energy, alternative energies, agriculture and food production, green building construction, building performance, transportation, general sustainability, and more.
 The SEED Center is designed to provide the information and national coordination needed to advance the development of workforce education programs to support the clean technology economy and promote sustainability to a new generation of green workforce development leaders.
 SEED offers: